 More Returning Visitors

 If you have an optimized website that gets increased traffic but you’re not seeing conversions, PPC advertising can drive those visitors back to your site through retargeting campaigns.
 This method tracks a person who comes to your website, and through Google Ads, an ad will show up on the page where they are browsing.
 A good retargeting campaign with a strong message means you’re going to see engaged traffic back to your website from people who are more likely to make a purchase!

 Get Your SEO and PPC to Work Together for Your Ecommerce Store

 If you would like to improve the sales on your ecommerce store, the SEO and pay-per-click advertising experts at TheeCommerce can help!
-Our Agency has over 15 years of experience providing powerful SEO and conversion-driven PPC strategies to website built on woocommerce, shopify, or other ecommerce platforms.
-Give us a call today to schedule a free ecommerce SEO or PPC audit at 919-629-9503 or fill out our contact form!
+Our Agency has over 15 years of experience providing powerful SEO and conversion-driven PPC strategies to website built on WooCommerce, Shopify, and other ecommerce platforms.
+Give us a call today to schedule a free e-commerce SEO or PPC audit at 919-336-1790 or fill out our contact form!